StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### Pre-requisites

-To set up the Dynatrace integration:
+To set up the Dynatrace integration you will need to have:

 * [StackState Agent V2](/stackpacks/integrations/agent.md) installed on a machine that can connect to both Dynatrace and StackState.
 * A running Dynatrace instance.